Nagendran2807/Velero-k8s/Azure-AKS/README.md

-# Velero-k8s #
-Take a Backup &amp; Restoration in AKS K8s cluster using velero.
+# Backup & Restoration in AKS K8s using Velero #

 Velero is an open source tool that helps backup and restore Kubernetes resources.
 It also helps with migrating Kubernetes resources from one cluster to another.
 Also, it can help backup/restore data in persistent volumes